Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/maze-cohort.md

 ---
 title: Send Cohorts to Maze
-description: words
+description: Send Amplitude audineces to Maze to create more personalized campaigns.
-status: Send Amplitude audineces to Maze to create more personalized campaigns.
+status: new
 ---
 --8<-- "includes/editions-scholarship-growth-enterprise.md"